-Lenny’s markets walking tour will not only take you to these local gems to sample these beautiful morsels, but you will also learn about the differences between jamón serrano and jamón ibérico, the different types of olive oil, how to differentiate 1st and 2nd quality Spanish saffron and where in the world some of the now typically Spanish ingredients came from.
+A food tour not only takes you to these local gems to sample these beautiful morsels, but you will also learn about the differences between jamón serrano and jamón ibérico, the different types of olive oil, how to differentiate 1st and 2nd quality Spanish saffron and where in the world some of the now typically Spanish ingredients came from.
 Oh, and let’s not forget tapas and wines too!
-As Valencia Urban Adventures tag line goes… Best.
-Day.
-Ever.

 Central Market (Mercado Central)

 Valencia’s Central Market is not just a foodie’s paradise, but it’s said to be one of the most beautiful market halls in Europe, housed within a modernist building built in the 1920s.
 It is a must-see attraction for anyone visiting Valencia, but in particular, if food is your main driver to choosing a destination.
 Despite its popularity, it is still a neighbourhood market, where you can observe every day local life, and sample the best produce that the Valencian region can offer.

 #Valencia's Mercado Central is a real feast to the senses.
 I'm so happy I got to explore and taste a few goodies with Lenny from @valenciaurbanadventures this morning.
 Thank you so much for your hospitality and all the deliciousness in this #foodie city! ❤️ #localsknow #urbanadventures #valenciaurbanadventures #broganinspain 🇪🇸